compsoc-edinburgh/website/CONTRIBUTING.md

 **The seven rules of a great Git commit message** - keep in mind: This has all been said before.

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

+For example, we want to keep our commit logs looking like this:

+    $ git log --oneline -5 --author pwebb --before "Sat Aug 30 2014"
+    5ba3db6 Fix failing CompositePropertySourceTests
+    84564a0 Rework @PropertySource early parsing logic
+    e142fd1 Add tests for ImportSelector meta-data
+    887815f Update docbook dependency and generate epub ac8326d Polish mockito usage

 (Source: this [blog post](1) on chris.beams.io)